jenkinsci/gitlab-plugin/README.md

 If you have a problem or question about using the plugin, please create an issue in the GitHub project.
 You can also try chatting with us in #gitlab-plugin on the Freenode IRC network.

-# Supported GitLab versions
+# Plugin Modes and Supported GitLab versions

+The Plugin supports two operation modes: **Modern** and **Legacy**.
+The main difference between these modes is how they deal with Merge Requests from GitLab.
+While the Legacy mode requires setting up multiple Git repositories and using parameterized builds, the Modern mode works with a single Git repository and relies on GitLab's availability of Merge Requests from the `origin` repository.
+The rest of this document is split for these two modes of operation (unless specified).

+The following versions of GitLab are supported by each of the modes:

+* Modern
+  * 8.1.x and newer
+* Legacy
   * 7.14.x where it emulates Jenkins as a GitLabCI Web Service
   * 8.1.x and newer via the new commit status API that supports with external CI services like Jenkins

 **Note:** GitLab version **8.0.x** is **not** supported!
 In this version, GitLab folded the GitLabCI functionality into core GitLab, and in doing so broke the ability for the plugin to give build status to GitLab.
 Jenkins build status will never work with GitLab 8.0.x!